jina-ai/finetuner/docs/components/tuner.md

 When initializing a `*Tuner` class, you have to pass the {term}`embedding model`, but you can also customize other training configuration.

-You can then finetune your model using the `.fit()` method, to which you pass the training and evaluation data (which should both be {term}`labeled data`), as well as any other data-related configuration (see ).
+You can then finetune your model using the `.fit()` method, to which you pass the training and evaluation data (which should both be {term}`labeled dataset`), as well as any other data-related configuration (see ).

 A minimal example looks like this: